 Just as the name implies hormone replacement therapy (HRT) is a replacement of female sex hormones in women.
 These hormones are called oestrogen and progesterone.
 They are released from the ovaries and influence changes in the body’s cycle which controls periods, moods and may contribute to a sense of wellbeing and healthiness.
+Oestrogen is also very important to maintain strong, healthy bones.
 Usually every month in a healthy woman of childbearing age hormones are produced and released from the brain and pituitary gland to encourage one of her two ovaries to produce an egg (ovum).
 At the same time oestrogen and progesterone are released from the ovaries, which cause changes that help to prepare the body for a pregnancy.

 If pregnancy does not occur the hormone levels fall and the woman will have a period.
 After the menopause or ‘the change’ the ovaries no longer respond to the hormones from the pituitary gland and shut down.
 This means a woman can no longer become pregnant naturally and her periods stop.
 At this time symptoms may appear, including hot flushes, night sweats, insomnia, palpitations, mood changes, vaginal dryness and painful intercourse, and mild skin changes such as dryness and loss of elasticity.
 Treating patients with HRT replaces the hormones no longer being released from the ovary and some of these symptoms can be helped.

 Most women have their menopause between 50-55 years of age.
 Some women go into an early menopause before they are 45.
 In these women HRT can be used before the age of 50 without increasing their risk of breast cancer.
 Most women are postmenopausal by 54.
-The menopause may last any time from one to five years, and some women still experience hot flushes some 10 years after their menopause began.
-Some lucky ones may not have hot flushes at all.
+The symptoms of the menopause may last any time from one to five years, and some women still experience hot flushes some 10 years after their menopause began.
+Some may not have hot flushes at all.

 HRT can be given by tablets, patches, creams or gels under advice from a GP.
 HRT can take different forms: